Ecommerce personalization is all about delivering an individualized customer experience for each visitor to your website.

 Special offers are a great way to incentivize first-time shoppers to stay on your site, instead of jumping to a competitor.

 Offers also help you identify shoppers via their email address.
-Once someone has registered, you can maintain a valuable relationship by sending newsletters and triggered emails – for instance, cart and browse abandonment emails.
+Once someone has registered, you can maintain a valuable relationship and increase customer engagement by sending newsletters and triggered emails as part of your personalization efforts– for instance, cart and browse abandonment emails.

 The data capture form can be placed within the web page, or appear as a popover or slider.

-Feel Good Contacts uses targeted data capture popovers to deliver different messages to different customers.
+Feel Good Contacts uses targeted data capture popovers to deliver different messages to different customers as part of their personalized content.
 New customers are presented with a popover offering 10% off their first purchase, while students are informed about the company’s student discount.
 By showing website visitors the most relevant deals, Feel Good Contacts encourages more email sign-ups.
-The popover also comes in two versions - a small banner that expands on click and an exit-intent banner across the whole page.
+The popover also comes in two versions – a small banner that expands on click and an exit-intent banner across the whole page.
 This tactic has paid off for Feel Good Contacts, as they’ve seen a 333% increase in sign-ups month-over-month.